 “One basic underlying principle of property insurance is the principle of indemnification or payment to cover your loss.
 Insurance aims to protect you from a loss.
-With respect to homeowners insurance, you can expect protection from losses you will incur due to a covered peril such as a fire, a windstorm or hailstorm.
+With respect to homeowners insurance, you can expect protection from losses you will incur due to a covered peril such as a fire, a windstorm or hailstorm [or roof damage].
 With the principle of indemnification, you are not expected to profit from the insurance.
 What is being paid is just a reimbursement of what you lost.

 That means if you lost a television, the insurance will pay for the television.
 In some cases, the amount you receive may even be smaller since depreciation is also taken into account.
 You will also have to pay the deductible.
 This means that the insurance proceeds are usually not required for reporting to the IRS.
 If you used the money paid by the insurance company to rebuild your house or replace the contents that were lost, then you don’t need to report what you received as taxable income.”

-Noble’s home office is in Panama City Beach, but we have several other offices in Florida and can handle an insurance claim anywhere in the state.
+Noble’s Headquarters is in Panama City Beach, FL but we have several other offices in Florida and can handle an insurance claim anywhere in the state.
 We also have offices in Texas and Georgia.
-Under the right circumstances, Noble can take on a property insurance claim anywhere in the US.
-So make sure to tell your friends across the nation that they should hire Noble Public Adjusting Group if they have a major loss at their home or commercial property.
+Under the right circumstances, Noble can take on a property insurance claim anywhere in the USA.
+So make sure to tell your friends nationwide that they should hire Noble Public Adjusting Group if they have suffered a major loss at their home or commercial property.